airsdk/airsdk.dev/docs/development/text/embedding-fonts.md

 }
 ```

+Note that if you want to refer to that font, you also need to refer to this `Fonts` class somewhere in your ActionScript program.

 ## Using embedded font in a TextField

 To use the font in a `TextField` object, you must set its `embedFonts` property to true and match the property `font` of the desired `TextFormat` with the `fontName` option from the `Embed` meta-data.